DataFire/Integrations/integrations/generated/bbc/README.md

 #### Input
 * input `object`
-  * availability `array` (values: available): filter for subset of versions that have availability
+  * availability `array`: filter for subset of versions that have availability
   * descendants_of `array`: filter for subset of versions having given programme PID
   * media_set `array`: filter for subset of versions with availability in the given media set
   * page `integer`: which page of results to return
   * page_size `integer`: number of results in each page
   * partner_id `array`: filter for versions by partner ID
   * partner_pid `array`: filter for versions by partner PID
-  * payment_type `array` (values: free, bbcstore, uscansvod): filter for a subset of versions that are of the given payment_type
+  * payment_type `array`: filter for a subset of versions that are of the given payment_type
   * pid `array`: filter for subset of versions having given PID
   * embargoed `string` (values: include, exclude, only): Control return of embargoed items (undocumented)